Are you ready? It’s time to get critical.

 Let’s take a look at some examples of solid critical thinking questions, as well as some procedures we can use for effectively developing them anytime we need to.

 How Do We Assess Critical Thinking?

 How do we know when our learners are thinking critically?
-Is there a way teachers can measure what matters?
 Critical thinking assessment can be tricky to perform because it encompasses such broad skills.
 However, we can begin to assess critical thinking by breaking it down into more basic components, and then determining criteria you can use with your learners.
 What we want to provide for you here is a starting point for contemplating how critical thinking assessment can be approached.

 These rubrics for critical thinking assessment are based on the stages of Bloom’s Taxonomy.
 They can be used for either teacher or peer assessment.